cryptogrot/ansible-xmr-stak/README.md

 - AMD/ATI *(OpenCL)*
 - CPU

-This role enable and configure the Linux Kernel hugepages to provide the best performances and so a better hashrate.
+This role enables and configures the Linux Kernel hugepages to provide the best performances and so a better hashrate.

 To increase security, a dedicated system user *(`miner`)* will be created, this user will have the Kernel hugepages configure for the `soft` and `hard` limits.